adorsys/open-banking-gateway/docs/architecture/dictionary.md

 ### <a name="PsuConsentSession"></a> PsuConsentSession
 Information associated with the consent as exchanged between the FinTechApi and the TppBankingApi.
 Generally contains:
 - Data needed to customize psu access at the ConsentAuthorisationApi (showInfoPanel, fintechStateHash)
-- Data needed to manage redirection of PSU from the TppConsentSession to the FintechUI like (FinTech-Redirect-URI, FinTech-Nok-Redirect- URI, FinTech-Explicit-Authorisation-Preferred, FinTech-Content-Negotiation)
+- Data needed to manage redirection of PSU from the TppConsentSession to the FintechUI like (FinTech-Redirect-URI, FinTech-Nok-Redirect-URI, FinTech-Explicit-Authorisation-Preferred, FinTech-Content-Negotiation)

 Object also contains information associated with the PSU requesting service if available.
 - The identifier of the PSU in the realm of the Tpp PsuIdentifier
 - Existing Consent References if any.